TeamStetch/stetchx/README.md

 - `/vsong <song name>` - download videos you want quickly
 - `/lyric <song name>` - lyrics scrapper
 - `/vk <song name>` - generate song without download

-#### Admins Only 👷‍♂️
-- `/player` - open music player settings panel
-- `/pause` - pause song play
-- `/resume` - resume song play
-- `/skip` - play next song
-- `/end` - stop music play
-- `/musicplayer on` - to disable music player in your group
-- `/musicplayer off` - to enable music player in your group
-- `/userbotjoin` - invite assistant to your chat
-- `/userbotleave` - remove assistant from your chat
-- `/reload` - Refresh admin list
-- `/uptime` - check the bot uptime status
-- `/ping` - check the bot ping status
-- `/auth` - authorized people to access the admin commands
-- `/deauth` - deauthorized people to access the admin commands
-- `/control` - open the music player control panel

-### Sudo User 🧙‍♂️
-- `/stats` - see the bot statistic
-- `/pmpermit on | off` turn on/off the assistant pmpermit
-- `/userbotleaveall` - order the assistant to leave all groups
-- `/gcast` - send a broadcast message from the assistant

 ### pm-permit 💬
 - `.yes` - approve user for sending message to assistant